petarov/shut-up-bird/README.md

 Generated ePub files can be found in the sub folder `./shut-up-bird.arch`, e.g., `./shut-up-bird.arch/2017-03-05_1000/tweets.epub`.

 Note that you must explicitly specify the `--remove` option in order to delete tweets or likes.
-Tweets or likes will be deleted only after an ePub e-book was successfully created.
+Tweets or likes will be deleted only after an ePub file was successfully created first.

 # License